UTSA-ICS/sid-server/doc/source/configuration.rst

-Unlike the file-based method of specifying domain-specific configurations, options specified via the Identity API will become active without needing to restart the keystone server.
-For performance reasons, the current state of configuration options for a domain are cached in the keystone server, and in multi-process and multi-threaded keystone configurations, the new configuration options may not become active until the cache has timed out.
-The cache settings for domain config options can be adjusted in the general keystone configuration file (option ``cache_time`` in the ``domain-config`` group).
+Unlike the file-based method of specifying domain-specific configurations, options specified via the Identity API will become active without needing to restart the sidserver server.
+For performance reasons, the current state of configuration options for a domain are cached in the sidserver server, and in multi-process and multi-threaded sidserver configurations, the new configuration options may not become active until the cache has timed out.
+The cache settings for domain config options can be adjusted in the general sidserver configuration file (option ``cache_time`` in the ``domain-config`` group).

 ..
 NOTE::

-    It is important to notice that when using either of these methods of specifying domain-specific configuration options, the main keystone configuration file is still maintained.
+    It is important to notice that when using either of these methods of specifying domain-specific configuration options, the main sidserver configuration file is still maintained.
 Only those options that relate to the Identity driver for users and groups (i.e. specifying whether the driver for this domain is SQL or LDAP, and, if LDAP, the options that